CALL FOR ENTRIES

 - Insurance during transit to and from SNAG is the responsibility of the artist.
 SNAG will provide documentation to support any insurance claims the artist files.

-All submissions will be included online.
+All submissions will be included in the online exhibition and sale.
 The in-person and print components will be juried with an emphasis on showcasing SNAG’s diverse membership: in materials and aesthetics, levels of experience and background.
 The application asks a variety of questions as to how you self-identify so that we have a representative exhibition that is diverse and equitable.
+Selected works will be a range from one-of-a-kind statement pieces to production-style.